Rhubarb Crisp

 • Make the topping: In a medium bowl, mix together the almond flour, brown sugar, oats, walnuts, cinnamon, and salt.
 Use your hands to work in the coconut oil until the mixture crumbles.
 If it is too dry, add water, ¼ teaspoon at a time, until the mixture starts to hold together when pinched.

-• Sprinkle the topping evenly over the rhubarb and bake for 15 to 25 minutes, or until the topping is golden brown and the rhubarb is soft.
+• Sprinkle the topping evenly over the rhubarb and bake for 25 to 30 minutes, or until the topping is golden brown and the rhubarb is soft and bubbling.

 • Remove from the oven and let cool for 5 minutes.
 Serve with vanilla ice cream.